-- 2) Integrated into the feed-in tariff scheme - 3) Delivery of renewable heat from biomass and biogas is promoted through a reduced VAT rate.
-Delivery of biogas is promoted by way of a reduced excise duty rate as well. - 4) Suppliers of bio gasoline and biodiesel benefit from a tax regulation mechanism.
+2) Integrated into the currently suspended feed-in tariff scheme

+3) Delivery of renewable heat from biomass and biogas is promoted through a reduced VAT rate.
+Delivery of biogas for heating purposes is promoted by way of a reduced excise duty rate as well.

-Sources: RES-Legal Europe (2017), EurObserv'ER, GSR/REN21
+4) Suppliers of gasoline and diesel blended with biofuels benefit from a proportionate reduction of the mineral oils excise duty.

+Sources: RES Legal, EurObserv'ER

-Table 2: Overview of instruments used at present
+Table 2: Overview of instruments used at present in Latvia

 Instrument Description Feed-in tariffs Guaranteed sale of electricity at a pre-set preferential price during the support contract period.
 Since 2011 new projects do not get feed-in support.
 Net metering Possibility for a prosumer operating a small RES-E installation to settle electricity fed into the grid in the course of a calendar year at the retail electricity tariff (including taxes and surcharges) up to a maximum level, i.e. the aggregated volume of electricity absorbed by the operator concerned from the grid during the same calendar year.
-In Latvia RES-E installations with a small (≤316A) connection are eligible to net metering.
+In Latvia RES-E installations with a small ( $\leq$ 316A) connection are eligible to net metering.
 Tax credits scheme Suppliers of heat from biomass or biogas are eligible for a reduced VAT (value added tax).
 Excise tax is imposed on the (final) delivery of biogas.
 The excise tax rate eligible for a reduction when biogas is used for heating purposes.
 Tax credits scheme Biofuels are promoted by way of a tax regulation mechanism.